ECB minutes: risk of inflation target miss increased

 "A ... update by the ECB staff of their September projections... suggested that there were downside risks to the September baseline scenario," the ECB said, referring to economic forecasts.

-"The anticipated timing of inflation normalizing toward 2 percent was likely to be pushed back again, as had already been the case in previous staff projections," the bank said.
+"The anticipated timing of inflation normalising toward 2 percent was likely to be pushed back again, as had already been the case in previous staff projections," the bank said.

 Such a trend was potentially "worrisome", especially as the rebound in core inflation was also stalling and the pass-through of low commodity prices to core inflation was fast and pronounced.